microsoft/promptflow/flows/standard/basic-with-connection/README.md

 # Basic
-A basic standard flow that calls azure open ai with Azure OpenAI connection info stored in environment variables.
+A basic standard flow that calls azure open ai with Azure OpenAI connection info stored in custom connection.

 Tools used in this flow：
 - Prompt
 - Python Tool

 Connections used in this flow:
-- None
+- Custom Connection

 ## Prerequisites